ADVRHumanoids/concert_description/README.md

 Messages published on the `/xbotcore/command` topic are now forwarded to the simulator.
 This can be done (for debugging purposes) also via the GUI's sliders.

 #### Move the base with IK
-First, enable the *ros_ctrl* module.
+First, make sure that the *ros_ctrl* module is enable, and that the robot arm is not in a singular configuration (e.g., run the homing module once).
 Then, invoke the following launch file
 ```
 mon launch concert_cartesio concert.launch xbot:=true gui:=true
 ```